nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Test case: `remark 1 r/Prefers Dr. Mok`<br>
         1. If the first patient had no remarks initially,
-           Expected: A new remark field displaying `Prefers Dr. Mok` is added to the first patient's fields.
+           Expected: A new remarks field displaying `Prefers Dr. Mok` is added to the first patient's fields.
 Details of the edited patient are shown in the status message.
         2. If the first patient had remarks initially,
            Expected: First patient's remarks are edited to `Prefers Dr. Mok`.
 Details of the edited patient are shown in the status message.